nicholas477/nicholas477.github.io/_projects/5_multipass_pp.md

 };
 {% endhighlight %}

-I constructed the view data in the `SetupView` function in my scene extension, and during my post processing pass I looked up the view data from the scene view and used that.
+I constructed the view data in the [SetupView](https://github.com/nicholas477/MultipassPP/blob/e6ebac603f3c4ca5f41a3bf3e5a6b480263b2fcd/Source/MultipassPP/Private/MultipassPPSceneExtension.cpp#L21C17-L21C17) function in my scene extension, and during my post processing pass I [looked up the view data from the scene view](https://github.com/nicholas477/MultipassPP/blob/e6ebac603f3c4ca5f41a3bf3e5a6b480263b2fcd/Source/MultipassPP/Private/MultipassPPSceneExtension.cpp#L44C46-L44C57) and used that.

+#### Bringing it all together
+There's a few issues I had with creating my scene view extension that I talk about in the bottom of this article, but other than that the post processing pass is basically done.
+The next steps are to just write the shaders, bind their resources, and run them in the post processing pass.
+You can see the code for that [here](https://github.com/nicholas477/MultipassPP/blob/e6ebac603f3c4ca5f41a3bf3e5a6b480263b2fcd/Source/MultipassPP/Public/MultipassPPSceneExtension.h#L107C28-L107C28).

 ## Issues